Founded November 2013

 The opportunity for thinner, stronger, greener thermoplastic films with added functionality is tremendous.

 Innovative new coatings • Applications for greenhouses, food packaging, electronics, construction materials • Very good results from scale-up trial • Collaborations with diverse international companies

-35 years of executive corporate positions, including former president, Chemagis Ltd.; former president of U.S. operations, Quark Biotech, Inc.; president and CEO, National Coal Supply Corporation of Israel; CFO Sapiens; CFO, COO, ICE Cryogenic Engineering
+35 years of executive corporate positions, including former president, Perrigo API; former president, U.S. operations, Quark Biotech, Inc.; president and CEO, National Coal Supply Corporation of Israel

-Extensive experience with cellulose area, protein engineering; founded numerous successful biotech companies; Hebrew University of Jerusalem
+Extensive experience with cellulose, protein engineering; founded numerous successful biotech companies; Professor, Hebrew University of Jerusalem

 Hebrew University of Jerusalem, Center for Nanoscience and Nanotechnology; research focus: quantum nanostructures